FAQ - Frequently Asked Questions

 Are there different kinds of alpacas?

-There are two types of alpacas – the Huacaya (wah-ki-ah) and the Suri (sir-e).
+There are two types of alpacas – Huacaya (wah-ki-ah) and Suri (sir-e).
 The suri’s fiber grows quite long and forms silky, pencil-like locks.
 The huacaya has a shorter, dense, crimpy fleece, giving it a very woolly appearance.

-There are two types of alpacas – the Huacaya (wah-ki-ah) and the Suri (sir-e).
+There are two types of alpacas – Huacaya (wah-ki-ah) and Suri (sir-e).
 The suri’s fiber grows quite long and forms silky, pencil-like locks.
 The huacaya has a shorter, dense, crimpy fleece, giving it a very woolly appearance.

 How much acreage does it take to raise alpacas?